jgable2885/streamlit_ui_rep/README.md

 ## Acknowledgments

-*Inspiration, code snippets, etc.*

-* We would like to acknowledge the teams who developed the main libraries, tools and platforms that were crucial in our project, including but not limited to DeepChem, Streamlit, GitHub, Python, and GoogleColab.
+* We would like to acknowledge the teams who developed the main libraries, tools and platforms that were crucial in our project, including but not limited to DeepChem, RDKit, mmpdb, Streamlit, GitHub, Python, and GoogleColab.
 * We would also like to thank everyone who contributed their inputs to our qualitative data inquiries which led to valuable insights for our data analysis.
 * Finally, we would like to acklowdge and thank the entire MADS Capstone instructional team especially Dr. O'Brien, Michelle LeBlanc and all others who provided us with guidance and help throughout this project.